 You may encounter little to no filtering on your network when using Securly for one of the following reasons:

-- If you use Securly’s Chrome extension and have any other filtering extension turned on simultaneously.
+- If you use Securly’s Chrome extension and have any other filtering extensions turned on simultaneously.

-- You block all extensions except those that you allow explicitly, and Securly’s Chrome extension has not been allowed.
+- You block all extensions except those that you allow explicitly, and Securly’s Chrome extension is not allowed.